Site Navigation

 The next major intersection along U.S. 395 north is with Nevada 88, which travels from Minden south to Markleeville in California's Alpine County.
 Nevada 88 changes into California 88 upon reaching the state line, and California 88 travels over the Carson Pass in the Sierra Nevada, then descends into the Gold Country foothills east of Stockton.
 California 88, along with U.S. 50 and Interstate 80 are among the all-weather routes over the Sierra Nevada.
 Photo taken 07/19/09.

-A traffic signal governs the flow of traffic between Nevada 88 and U.S. 395.
+A traffic operates at Nevada 88 and U.S. 395.
 Turn left to follow Nevada 88 south to California 88 west over Carson Pass to Jackson, California 89 south to Markleeville, or California 4 west over Ebbetts Pass en route to Angels Camp.
-A U.S. 395 reassurance shield is posted shortly thereafter.
+A U.S. 395 reassurance shield is posted afterwards.
 Photo taken 07/19/09.

 Now traveling due north, U.S. 395 approaches Ironwood Drive at this cross-traffic intersection.
 Photo taken 07/19/09.